IGR204TeamS/BabyNames/README.md

 ## Getting Started

 To get started with this project, clone this repository and follow the instructions in the project guidelines.

+### Initial-implementation

+*Visualization 1*
+To observe Tableau's file, you have to open the file with Tableau software and precise where 'data2020.csv' is on your computer.